 Parcel 1 will have a fully appointed fitness center, locker rooms, a courtyard, a swimming pool, a game room, a club room, exterior grills, bean-bag toss and bocce courts, exterior seating, a fire pit, and a water feature.
-The Planning Board requires a recreation facilities list be added to the plans, as conditioned herein, which should not include amenities such as pet spas and bike parking.
+Staff recommends adding a recreation facilities list to the plans, as conditioned herein, which should not include amenities such as pet spas and bike parking.